procurios/CSS/README.md

 ### Use PascalCase when naming the `Block` of a Component

-At Procurios isolated web components are conveniently named Component.
+At Procurios isolated web components are conveniently named... `Component`.
 Mind the capital `C`.
 If the CSS belongs to a Component, use the name of the Component as block name.

 ```css
 /** bad */